Slackadays/Chata/README.md

 - Faust relies on bespoke symbol characters like `:`, `,`, `~`, `<:`, and `:>`.
 With only a couple exceptions, Chata's non-text symbols, on the other hand, are standard mathematical symbols that aren't specific to one language, neither Human nor programming.
 - Faust can't combine multiple files into one program, and you have to specify boilerplate metadata within every code file.
 Chata, C, C++, Rust all have the ability to atomically combine separate files into one, with metadata specified in one place, baked right into the languages themselves.
 Examples: Rust and Cargo, C/C++ and CMake, and whatever Chata will have.

-Common to all of these other options is that there is only one toolchain available for each.
-This leads to a monoculture, which means that all projects using it depend on one toolchain to work.
-Additionally, noncompliant behavior from a single toolchain influences the standard by becoming what projects experience, which isn't good if you're interested in language standardization.
+Common to all of these options is that there is only one toolchain available for each.
+This is a monoculture, which means that all projects using it depend on one toolchain to work.
+Additionally, noncompliant behavior from a single toolchain influences the standard by becoming what projects experience.
+That's not good if you're interested in language standardization.
 Other languages like C, C++, Rust, Zig, and Go don't suffer from this.
 An example is with C and C++'s "big three" of GCC, Clang, and MSVC.
 For Rust, there's GCC and rustc.
 For Go, there's also GCC and the official go toolchain.
 Therefore, it's in our best interest that Chata never becomes a monoculture by making sure multiple toolchains remain available.

-Other than that, the competition doesn't look good.
+Other than that, there is almost nothing available that even compares to Chata.
 Therefore, we'll be competing only with ourselves to make the best DSP language out there.

 # Contributing :heart:

 If you want to help out, feel free to do so!
 I want Chata to be something that everyone can feel good about because it listens to them.

-**`How To Help`** The fastest way to help out is by joining our Discord server above :point_up:.
-After that, if you see something that you want to change, go fork this repo and make those changes.
-Then, we'll see if they can be integrated.
+**`How To Help`** A fine way to help is by joining our Discord server above :point_up:.
+After that, if you see something that you want to change, fork this repo and make those changes.
+Then, we'll see if they integrate well into the main codebase.

 # Roadmap 🗺️